 The next essential entrée was a fruit chaat (fruit salad) which was mostly sliced banana, guava, grapes, mangoes, pomegranate arils or anything else that was in season.
 The kala namak, black pepper, red pepper, ground up unripe-dried-sour mangoes, and sugar all combined with lemon or citrus with a zest that created a concoction that elevated the flavor of each fruit.
 I never liked the oranges in the fruit chat and thankfully neither did other family members.
 If in season oranges would be present as peeled, seeded, thinly sliced, sprinkled with salt and pepper.
 This was enough to offset the spicy, sweet, tangy flavor of the fruit chaat.
 I loved the flavors and textures but most of all, I loved the company of the beloved family members who made this meal an expression of love.
 It was impossible not to have one of my older bhaiya remove a samosa from the next plate, or take the pakora from my plate while I would go to get sherbet or water.
 Such was the right of passage in a family where the love for food, love for each family member, and love for the Creator, fueled our appetite.
 As the sun would slowly decline on the horizon a likely dispute on the timing of breaking the fast would ensue.
 Regardless, the first sound of the gurgling loudspeaker from the masjid, even before the call of Allah O Akbar and the dearest baray bhaiya would go for the khajoor.
 The joy of breaking the fast was only amplified with the joy of being together for this occasion.

 Before anyone could reach a point of satiation, the preparation of Maghrib prayers would begin with Mamoojaan or Papa leading the prayers.
 Haris bhaiya was always the first to call the aqama as we would all stand shoulder to shoulder to thank the Almighty for the blessings of the day.
-This ritual would become the norm for the next 4 weeks as we worked on our transformations, and personal growth.
+This ritual would become the norm for the next 4 weeks as we worked on our transformations and personal growth.
 No one gave lectures or sermons, but we learned by watching the actions of our loved ones.
 Those precious moments were eternally blessed by the presence of my elders and are carved into my memories.

 As the month progressed, we would anxiously prepare for the arrival of Lailatul Qadr.
 Someone had told me that you won’t hear the stray dogs bark on the morning of the real Shab-e-Qadr, as the angels would come down to your home, so I would stay alert, hoping that I would be the one to solve which night was the most blessed one.
 Such is a childish notion of salvation.
 I revered the dua Papa would hold by the Fajr prayer after the 27th night.
 His hands would tremble and voice would break into a teary plead that Allah may forgive all of us for our sins and digressions.
 That we continue in the right path and direction, and that our future generations remain steadfast.
-As I look to my next generations, and pray for mine, and their salvation, Papa’s words resonate each Ramzan.
+As I look to my next generations and pray for mine, and their salvation, Papa’s words resonate with each passing Ramzan.
 May we continue the legacy of our ancestors and create our own that follows the calling we are here for.
 Ameen.